dotnet/csharplang/proposals/state-machine-restriction-updates.md

   }
   ```

+- It could be possible to use `fixed` to get the address of a hoisted or captured variable
+  although the fact that those are fields is an implementation detail
+  so in other implementations it might not be possible to use `fixed` on them.
+  Note that we only propose to consider also hoisted variables as "moveable",
+  but captured variables were already "moveable" and `fixed` was not allowed for them.

 - We could allow `await`/`yield` inside `unsafe` except inside `fixed` statements (compiler cannot pin variables across method boundaries).
   That might result in some unexpected behavior, for example around `stackalloc` as described below.
   - We could disallow the unsafe variant of `stackalloc` in async/iterator methods,